Hitoshirenu/HowToContribute/README.md

 2. **Do not** open a duplicate issue
 3. If your issue already exists, comment on its thread with any new information you have
 4. For new issues, *be as descriptive as you can*
-5. Provide as much information as you can on how to reproduce
+5. Provide as much information as you can on how to reproduce your issue
 6. Attach screenshots, videos, GIFs if possible

 ## Submitting a pull request